 There’s such an abundance of info blasting our way each day that saving, bookmarking, filing and keeping for posterity or the ‘read someday”, is more a thing of the past.
 Today, it’s so easy to find what you’re looking for—or something like it—now through Google, that you no longer have to file and keep many of the things you want to remember.

 It’s the same with education.
 The years of memorizing facts and storing them for future retrieval, is no longer necessary for most things when everyone has a supercomputer in their palm.
 This leaves more room in the brain for creativity, if… if we don’t clutter it with nonessentials.

 Organizing and Recipes – Just Google it

 Take recipes for example.
 We naturally have our favorite cookbooks.
 Our family’s main cookbook is a 4″ spiral bound notebook full of recipes we’ve printed out to keep.
 However, when we’re preparing to make something that requires a recipe, or to get ideas, it’s often so much easier to just Google it.
-It’s faster and easier for us to Google a recipe to find our favorite—or a new favorite—than it is to thumb through our oversized binder looking for it!
+It’s often faster and easier for us to Google a recipe to find our favorite—or a new favorite—than it is to thumb through our large overstuffed binder looking for it!

 Minimalism isn’t about what you own, it’s about why you own it.

 Organizing Email and the Myth of Inbox Zero

 It’s the same with emails.
 In the first number of years of the existence of email, I created an organized filing cabinet of folders (called “mailboxes” in Mac).
 Each “mailbox” or master folder had corresponding subfolders where relevant.
 It was really easy to get everything neatly filed to “inbox zero”, by the end of each day.